 Whilst looking for the allotments from where my Z9481 was removed, I came across the other end of the footpath, and this side is much more accessible.
 The next few pictures show the remains of the lighting as it looked on the 6th March 2005.

-The first two columns that can be seen both have mercury post top lanterns (possibly Phosco P178s) fitted; both are heavily vandalised however.
+The first two columns that can be seen both have mercury post top lanterns (Phosco P178s) fitted; both are heavily vandalised, however.
 I had a quick look in the column bases to check for anything of interest, but all that greeted me were isolator switches (and years of cobwebs!), as the lanterns are gear-in-head.

 The site of the school is now a patch of wasteland.
 This is what can be seen in the background of the left hand photograph.

-I then spotted some of the old cable along the bridge across the stream...
+Back in 2005, I spotted some of the old cable along the bridge across the stream...

-The cable is quite hard to spot here, so I've added arrows to try to highlight it.
+The cable is quite difficult to spot here, so I've added arrows, in an attempt to highlight it.
 It breaks off in the water, so is obviously (hopefully!) no longer live.

 At what is now the end of the footpath is this cast iron stump - this would have been a column at one time!
 I found a piece of the column in the soil nearby, but I left it there as it wasn't really recognisable as any particular part.
-In the past, cast iron columns were just smashed up when they were no longer needed - usually this was done in-situ.
-This is probably what happened here.
+In the past, cast iron columns were just smashed up when they were no longer needed - usually, this was done in-situ; this is probably what happened here.
 Notice the hefty lead service cable within the base of this column stump.

 < Previous | Next >